aldert23/zsh-config/readme.md

-install script for my zsh config
+install script for my zsh config(kali specific for now)